 Elective admissions for Prescribed Minimum Benefit (PMB) conditions and procedures are covered in full if you choose to use a designated service provider (DSP) hospital and designated service provider (DSP) treating doctors.
-Where your primary treating doctor is a designated service provider (DSP), reimbursement will be made in full without any co-payment to yourself for any required anaesthetic services you may need during your admission.
+Where your primary treating doctor is a designated service provider (DSP) at a PMB network hospital, reimbursement will be made in full without any copayment to yourself for any required anaesthetic services you may need during your admission.